 └─────────────────────────────────┘

-Advanced Practice: Build an Agent That Can Read Multiple Papers
+Advanced Practice: Building an Agent that Can Read Multiple Papers

-Goal: Train an academic research agent that can read a specified paper and all of its references (often dozens of PDFs) and, based on that, summarize the paper’s core contributions and innovations relative to its references.
+Goal: Train an academic research Agent that can read a specified paper and all of its references (usually dozens of PDFs), and based on that, summarize the paper’s core contributions and innovations compared to its references.

-• Large-scale PDF processing: How to efficiently parse dozens of PDF papers and extract key information (abstract, conclusions, methodology)
+• Massive PDF processing: How to efficiently parse dozens of PDF papers and extract key information (abstract, conclusions, methodology)

-• Cross-document relational analysis: The core challenge is enabling the agent to establish links between the main paper and multiple references for comparative analysis, rather than simply summarizing a single paper
+• Cross-document relational analysis: The main challenge is that the Agent needs to establish links between the main paper and multiple references and perform comparative analysis, rather than simply summarizing a single paper

-• Contribution distillation: How to precisely extract the paper’s “incremental contributions” from complex academic discourse
+• Contribution extraction: How to accurately extract the paper’s “incremental contributions” from complex academic arguments

 Architecture Design: